-I have important paperwork that I will need you to complete before I can begin to have your child in my care.
+I have important paperwork that I will need you to complete before I can begin caring for your child.
 I will need you to keep me informed of any address or phone number changes in case I need to reach you.
 No enrollment fees or deposits are required to begin care!

 You are welcome to come to my home anytime during my regular daycare hours.
 I will keep my doors locked for the safety of the children, but just knock and I will quickly let you in.

 If you will be late picking up your child, you need to call me and let me know.
 The daycare is closed right at 5:00 p.m.
 Picking up after 5:00 p.m. is not an option.
-If there is an avoidable emergency and you are late to pick up, there will be a late fee of $10.00 per 15 minutes added onto your usual weekly fee if you are late without letting me know in advance.
+If there is an avoidable emergency and you are late to pick up, there will be a late fee of $1.00 per minute added onto your usual weekly fee if you are late without letting me know in advance.

 Payment for childcare is due each Monday morning prior to the week's care.
 I accept cash or check payments.
 A $10 fee is added onto the regular week's payment for each day that payment is late.
 If I am given a check that bounces, then there will be a $30 fee added onto your usual payment (due to charges that the bounced check causes with the bank).
 If a second check bounces then I will only accept cash payments from then on.
 If payment continues to be a problem, then care could be terminated.